 Sometimes your hard drives may become unallocated due to various reasons.
 Let's start with a true example:

 My external USB 3.0 HD was working perfectly well yesterday.
 However, today suddenly became an "unallocated" drive without even a drive name.
 I'm able to detect the drive but I have no way of accessing it.

 The only solution that I've tried so far is to access the HD with another computer.
 But the results are the same with those computers.
 I haven't done anything else...

 Here's a screenshot of the problem:

-There's also another situation where the hard drive (especially external hard drive like USB hard drive) is not showing up in My Computer or Windows Explorer.
-And, you will receive a warning that saying device not recognized.
+There's also another situation where the hard drive (especially an external hard drive like USB hard drive) is not showing up in My Computer or Windows Explorer.
+And, you will receive a warning saying the device is not recognized.

 Case 6 - Hard Drive Has Wrong File System